pellcorp/creality-wiki/docs/faq.md

 ota: stoped success
 ```

-Then you can logout of your ssh session and power cycle your printer, you should make sure you factory reset your printer (using the Simple AF method) before installing just to be sure all remnants of the CFS abomination has been excised
+Then you can logout of your ssh session and power cycle your printer.
+Its a good idea to factory reset your printer before installing just to be sure all remnants of the CFS abomination has been excised!

 !!! note